-Our 2019 conference brought people from local mosques, churches, charities, community groups, schools and local authority, and individuals coming from outside of Luton together to hear about the experiences of lesser heard victims of child sexual exploitation and abuse and to confront some of the challenges in recognising abuse and providing appropriate responses.
+Our 2019 conference brought together people from local mosques, churches, charities, community groups, schools, local authorities, and individuals from outside of Luton.
+Our attendees listened to the experiences of lesser heard victims of child sexual exploitation and abuse along with some of the challenges in recognising abuse and providing appropriate responses.

 At the heart of the discussions were issues of ethnicity, gender and faith and how they impact how we see victims and influence our safeguarding responses.
 As Luton is a very diverse town, and misconceptions around these parts of identity are known to cause safeguarding failures, we recognised the importance of bringing additional expert knowledge into our community to improve safeguarding practice.
-We welcomed speakers from The Centre of Expertise on child sexual abuse and other experienced practitioners who work with children and young people from lesser heard communities and adult survivors of abuse.
+We welcomed speakers from The Centre of Expertise on Child Sexual Abuse as well as other experienced practitioners who work with children and young people from lesser heard communities and adult survivors of abuse.

 Keynote by Jahnine Davis, Makeda Consultancy

-Our keynote speaker, Jahnine Davis, an independent consultant and previous National Chair of Barnardo’s Race Equality Network addressed the challenges that young people from minoritised communities face and emphasised how this cannot be overlooked when talking about abuse and safeguarding.
+Our keynote speaker, Jahnine Davis, an independent consultant and previous National Chair of Barnardo’s Race Equality Network addressed the challenges that young people from minoritised communities face; emphasising how this cannot be overlooked when talking about abuse and safeguarding.

-Key messages that were taken from the keynote included “how homogenised services do not capture the nuances of communities and individuals”, “don’t fear talking about race, pretending we ‘don’t see colour’ isn’t the solution”, and “really useful insight into the need to challenge common terms such as BME etc, and I shall be discussing this in more depth with fellow white colleagues and associates”.
+Key messages that were taken from the keynote included “how homogenised services do not capture the nuances of communities and individuals”, “don’t fear talking about race, pretending we ‘don’t see colour’ isn’t the solution”, and “really useful insight into the need to challenge common terms such as BME etc., and […] discussing this in more depth with fellow white colleagues and associates”.

 Searching for a Safe Space